bioinfodlsu/phage-host-prediction/README.md

 python3 train.py --input <training_dataset>
 ```

+Argument:

+-   `training_dataset` is the filename of the training dataset

 The training dataset should be formatted as a CSV file where the first row is the header.
 Each succeeding row should have the protein ID in the first column, the host genus in the second column, and the components of the ProtT5 embeddings in the succeeding columns.
 Hence, the CSV file should have a total of 1,026 columns.

-Argument:

--   `training_dataset` is the filename of the training dataset
+This script will output a serialized version of the trained model with filename `phiembed_trained.joblib`.

 ## Description